jpineda48/React-WBP/README.md

 ![scenario](./assets/banner-scenario.png)

-Based on user feedback, the Customer Success Team at your company has determined that a dark mode feature needs to be implemented in the latest update to your company’s website.
-You have been tasked with creating a working test of the proposed dark mode button.
-Another developer has set up the React application with a non-functioning button and written some tests to enforce the criteria and structure requested by your company.
+You are an employee at Dark Mode Inc., a startup company that is developing a new software development tool that allows developers to easily add dark mode to their websites and applications.
+You have been tasked with creating a working test of the proposed dark mode button for the company's website.
+Another developer has set up the React application with a non-functioning button and written some tests to enforce the criteria and structure requested by the company.
 It is your responsibility to give functionality to that button.

+The button is supposed to toggle the dark mode theme of the website.
+When the button is clicked, the website should switch to dark mode if it is currently in light mode, and vice versa.

+Once you have the button working, you'll need to test it to make sure that it is working as expected.
+Conveniently, you can use the tests that the other developer has written to help you.
+These tests will verify whether or not the button is toggled correctly and that it changes the theme of the website as expected.

 ---